What Does it Take to Be a Heating and Air Conditioning Mechanic or Installer?

 HAC Mechanic or Installer Job Outlook

-There were about 332,900 jobs for Heating and Air Conditioning Mechanic or Installer in 2016 (in the United States).
+In 2016, there was an estimated number of 332,900 jobs in the United States for Heating and Air Conditioning Mechanic or Installer.
 New jobs are being produced at a rate of 14.7% which is above the national average.
 The Bureau of Labor Statistics predicts 48,800 new jobs for Heating and Air Conditioning Mechanic or Installer by 2026.
-The BLS estimates 38,700 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 38,700 job openings in this field each year.

 The states with the most job growth for HAC Mechanic or Installer are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Maine, Vermont, or Alaska.
 These states have the worst job growth for this type of profession.